 How Much Protein Should I Eat To Keep From Losing Muscle Mass?

-This amount is not enough for older people, whose daily needs, without an exercise program are 0.5 g/lb or more each day.
-Some fitness experts, including Dr. Nadolsky, believe that anyone trying to build muscle with strength training should eat more protein.
+This is not enough for older people, whose daily needs, without an exercise program are 0.5 g/lb or more each day.
+Fitness experts, including Dr. Nadolsky, believe that building muscle with strength training requires a bit more protein.

-You want to aim for all the essential amino acids with your meals, especially leucine since it stimulates muscle-building pathways.
+Try to include all the essential amino acids with your meals, especially leucine since it stimulates muscle-building pathways.

-It’s also important to minimize sources of some saturated fats, particularly if you are obese, overweight, or have heart disease and/or diabetes.
+Minimizing sources of saturated fats is important, as well, particularly if you are obese, overweight, or have heart disease and/or diabetes.
 Saturated fats have been shown to increase inflammation and this can slow or prevent muscle gain.

-In contrast, the fats found in olive oil, nuts, seeds, and fatty fish reduce inflammation and promote healthy body composition.
+In contrast, the monounsaturated and polyunsaturated fats found in olive oil, nuts, seeds, and fatty fish reduce inflammation and promote healthy body composition.

 - 2 eggs scrambled with ½ oz of cheese, 1 slice of whole-wheat toast, ½ cup of berries = 18 grams protein